MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

   * The new session(s) will not receive standard session events, but instead will watch converversation events and emit "mocked" events based on the conversation events (meaning, `pendingSession`, `sessionStarted`, `sessionEnded`, etc will still be emitted from the SDK).
-* Persistent connection is not really effected when LA == 1.
+* Persistent connection is not really affected when LA == 1.
 Having it enabled will keep the session alive after the call ends, making the second bullet the more used case.

 ### How Does This Affect Clients Using the SDK?